SPSCommerce/sps-api-standards/standards/async.md

 }
 ```

 Once new long-running request posted, corresponding instance of running process created for tracking purpose.
 To access details about process and completeness status GET operation **must** be used.
-Such request will return current status of the background process
+Such request will return current status of the background process.

+- Status of long-running processing **must** be always returned via GET request with provided `id` of the asynchronous process

 ```
 // request to get details about already posted asynchronous request GET https://api.spscommerce.com/v1/reports/queue/1234456789
 // RESPONSE
-HTTP/1.1 202 (Accepted)
+HTTP/1.1 200 (OK)
 {
     id: "1234456789",
     status: "NotStarted | Running | Succeeded | Failed | Canceled",  // status of job completion